Atticus29/pcc_biology_112/syllabus.md

 Note: Labs that are cancelled due to college schedules, weather, or other unanticipated events may result in slight deviations from the schedule, but it is our intention to keep the point distribution close to the original values.

 ---
+### Late work, absences, extra credit, and missed exams

-#### Late work
+#### Late Assignments
+All assignments are due at the _beginning of class_ on the due date unless otherwise noted.
+If you turn materials in late in class, even if you are just tardy or forgot to turn it in, they will be marked down as if they are a day late.
+Late assignments will be marked down 10% each **day** after the due date.
+Late assignments will not be accepted beyond 1 week of their due date.
+You are encouraged to turn in late work electronically if that expedites the process.

+No late online online assignments will be accepted.
+If you have computer problems, you must contact me before the due date.

+No materials will be accepted after the last day of class (i.e., no materials will be accepted during finals week).

+#### Missed labs
 If you miss a lab, I will accept the postlab that was due the day you missed during the next week at the beginning of class without penalty.
-All other late postlabs will be marked down 10% each **day** they are late.
-You are encouraged to turn in late work electronically.

-Late lab work will not be accepted after 1 week of its due date.
+All other late postlabs follow the late assignment policy described above.

 If you do not attend a lab, you cannot receive credit for that lab’s postlab assignment.

-No materials will be accepted during finals week.
+#### Extra credit
+As a matter of department policy, there will be no extra credit assignments or activities.

+#### Missed exams
+Because I drop your lowest exam score, no make-up exams are given – no exceptions!!

+If the student misses the final exam for a documented reason acceptable to the instructor, the instructor may assign an I.  The instructor is not required to administer a make-up final exam if the student misses the final exam for a reason that is not acceptable to the instructor and is not documented.
+The instructor reserves the right to administer a make-up final exam that differs from the original exam and/or to deduct points from the make-up final exam.

 ---
 #### Students with Disabilities